AleksTk/table-logger/README.rst

 ============

-TableLogger is a handy Python utility for logging tabular data into a console or a text file with minimum overhead.
+TableLogger is a handy Python utility for logging tabular data into a console or a text file with little overhead.

 Usage